|

 10. millennial

-relating to a millennium or span of a thousand years
+relating to a span of a thousand years

 Magical Muse: Millennial Essays on Tennessee Williams, edited by Ralph F. Voss.